Running Back (Wale song)

 "Running Back" is a song by American rapper Wale featuring fellow American rapper Lil Wayne.
 Produced by Spinz Beats Inc., it was released as the fourth single from the former's fifth studio album, Shine (2017).

 Background

 Wale debuted the track while performing on ESPN's First Take series on January 3, 2017.

+Critical reception

+Joseph Manthieu of Exclaim! wrote that Wayne's appearance on the track alongside Phil Adé on "Smile" stood out on the album alongside G-Eazy on "Fashion Week".
+Pitchfork contributor Jonah Bromwich called it "one of the best songs on Shine," highlighting Spinz Beats' production for elevating both rappers' verses.
+Perry Simpson of HotNewHipHop critiqued that despite Wale's "trademark flair for poetry", he called it "a frustratingly vapid song" filled with "uninspired singing about money stacks."

 Chart performance

-"Running Back" debuted at number 100 on US Billboard Hot 100 for the week of February 11, 2017.
+"Running Back" debuted and peaked at numbers 37 and 100 on both the Billboard Hot R&B/Hip-Hop Songs and Hot 100 charts for the week of February 11, 2017.

 Music video

 The song's accompanying music video premiered on February 6, 2017 on Wale's account on YouTube.
 The music video was directed by ACRS.
 Since its release, the video has received over 14 million views.